Used and loved by millions

 incorporates data

-This alternative highlights the integration of data.
+This alternative focuses on the act of showing or displaying the data.

 stores data